 It starts with “The Passenger”, by Iggy Pop.
 The Spotify playlist, “Parts Unknown” that is.
 Yes, this entry is about Anthony Bourdain‘s “Parts Unknown” docu-series, produced by CNN.

 The light outside is just too bright.
 But it’s still early enough in the morning that I have a vague feeling of what it is like when that damn coffee shop that I love writing from opens up.
-Some Spotify playlist is going on in the background, “I Fall Apart” by Post Malone is probably perfect for this post.
+Some Spotify playlist is going on in the background.
+Up comes “I Fall Apart” by Post Malone which is probably perfect for this post.
 Detroit.
 To many it might have fallen apart.
 But not quite yet.
 Continue reading “A Day with Professional Architecture Photographer Roberto Conte”

 In the past 3 weeks that I haven’t written an entry I learned a very valuable lesson which applies to the artistic world, and as a consequence to both my photography and this blog.

 I caged myself in.
 I’ve been wanting to write this post for a long time, about Michael Kenna and his work at The Rouge plant here in Detroit, but as I read, and admired his work, I went down a few too many rabbit holes.
 Continue reading “Michael Kenna and Detroit”

 The entire stadium sings along.
 “Born and raised in South Detroit…” as they walk down the steps, no matter if they are satisfied with a win or disappointed by a loss.

 Every time Journey’s song, ‘Don’t Stop Believing‘ comes on I sing along as if I was walking down the Joe Louis’ steps.
 I can’t associate the song to anything else now.
 Only to Detroit, Motown, and yes, Hockeytown.